annamaggg/Listy/designs/database-design.md

 - view and edit todos
 - Add a deadline
+- Add description on each todo
 - Add tags to categorise my todos
-- Add sublist of todos on each todo
 - day/night mode

 ```